the horrified new hires, the gift exchange revolt, and other times you pushed back as a group at work

 The math professor raised his hand to give the exact dollar figure that the increase would represent for anyone with a kid.
 Then the accounting professor raised her hand to point out that we met our budget this year.
 Then the sociology professor raised his hand to mention that health insurance costs had recently decreased in our area.
 Then the anthropology professor raised his hand to ask how this fit with the school’s stated mission to support working parents.
 Then the media studies professor emailed the entire room a link to price comparison across different health insurance providers.
 Then, then, then.

 The 20-minute meeting let out 90 minutes later.
-It’s been six weeks, and the president just emailed all faculty to announce we were changing health insurance providers and to expect a 75% deduction in monthly costs.
+It’s been six weeks, and the president just emailed all faculty to announce we were changing health insurance providers and to expect a 75% reduction in monthly costs.
 Sometimes I love PhDilibusters.

 5. The new hires